oliverke-tech/BloggingPlatform/README.md

     database = 'blog_1'
     ```

-    Then, initialize the database by running the following commands:
+    Then, create a database by running the following command (update root with your username):
     ```
-    flask db init
+    mysql -h localhost -u root -p
-    flask db migrate
+    (input password)
-    flask db upgrade
+    CREATE DATABASE blog_1;
     ```

 ## Usage